stupidsing/suite/README.md

 - Linux, unix, or cygwin
 - JDK 1.8
 - Apache Maven
-- rlwrap if you want to use the interactive prompt conveniently
+- rlwrap if you want to use the convenient interactive prompt

-### How to build and set up the project?
+### How to build and run the project?

 Execute run.sh.
 It executes maven to build the java code, and performs pre-compilation as well.

+### How to in set up in eclipse?

+Execute command
+mvn eclipse:clean eclipse:eclipse
+and imports the project into any workspace.

 ### I get stack overflow error when running org.instructionexecutor test cases.
 What can I do?